DHBW-sWIm/docker-vtiger/readme.md

-# swimdhbw/VTiger
+# swimdhbw/vtiger

 Vtiger CRM is open source software that helps more than 100000 businesses grow sales, improve marketing reach, and deliver great customer service.

-This repository contains a modified version of VTiger 7.1.0 in according to SWIM CRM requirements.
+This repository contains a modified version of VTiger 7.1.0 according to SWIM CRM requirements.
 You can upgrade to a newer version of VTiger by modifying the Dockerfile.
 Please referr to [this repository](https://github.com/javanile/vtiger).
 There you can find further information about other Dockerfile configurations.

 ## Docker Hub